-The city of Yekaterinoslavl (today Dnepropetrovsk) was called the third state capital during the existence of the Russian Empire.
-At the end of the 18th century, a rapid development of trade and industry began on this territory, and very soon the settlement was given the status of a city.
-Today Dnepropetrovsk occupies a rather vast territory on the map near the eastern borders of Ukraine.
-It is divided into two unequal parts by the Dnieper River.
-On the eastern side of the urban district there is a large reservoir named after A. IN AND.
-Lenin, which was formed at the junction of the Samara River with its tributaries – Tatarka and Kilchenya.
+The city of Ekaterinoslavl (today Dnipro) was called the third state capital of the Russian Empire.
+At the end of the 18th century, this area showed a rapid development of trade and industry, and, very soon, the settlement was given the status of a city.
+Today, Dnipro occupies quite a large territory near the eastern borders of Ukraine.
+The Dnieper River divides it into two unequal parts.
+On the eastern side of the urban district, there is a large reservoir, which was formed at the junction of the Samara River with its tributaries — the Tatarka and the Kilchenya.

-7 road bridges have been built across the riverbeds in this place and are currently in use.
-A significant part of the western side of the city is occupied by numerous large and small reservoirs.
-From a satellite, you can see that the location of the streets of Dnepropetrovsk itself is a highly ramified system.
-A network of avenues and highways in a complex scheme connect together all the districts of the city, passing on the outskirts into wide highways diverging in different directions.
+Seven automobile bridges, which are currently in use, have been built across the riverbeds in this place.
+A significant part of the city’s western side is occupied by numerous large and small reservoirs.
+As a satellite shows, the streets’ arrangement of Dnipro itself forms a highly extensive system.
+A network of avenues and highways connect all the city districts through a complex scheme, transforming on the outskirts into wide highways that diverge in different directions.